David Anderson (Manx politician): Personal life

-Anderson is the son of former President of the Legislative Council Ian Anderson.
+Anderson is the son of Ian Anderson, an Ulsterman who formerly served as President of the Legislative Council.

-He received his secondary education at the Douglas High School for Boys.
+David Anderson received his secondary education at the Douglas High School for Boys.
 He later moved to Cumbria, where he studied at Newton Rigg Agricultural College.

 He has been married to Jane (née Williams) since 1982; they have 2 grown up children together.
 He also has worked as a dairy and mixed farmer.

 He also served as the Vice-President of the Manx Farmers Union from 1999 until 2001.

 He is a keen athlete, having competed in the Commonwealth Games in 1978.
 He was recently World Champion for Under 50s at 400m hurdles, and continues to race.